daefron/run-tracker/README.md

 ## Why this project?

-So my girlfriend got me a Fitbit for me birthday...
+So my girlfriend got me a Fitbit for my birthday...

 I had just started getting into running, and I found the official Fitbit app didn't allow for easy comparison of exercises, so I decided to make a dashboard for tracking my runs.